Genez-io/genezio-examples/javascript/hello-world/README.md

 ## Deploy the example in the Genezio infrastructure

-1. Run `genezio deploy` in the `server/` folder.
+1. Run `genezio deploy --backend` in the `server/` folder.
 This will deploy the code to Genezio infrastructure and it will create the SDK.
 2. Run `node ./client/test-hello-sdk.js`.
 Now the script will use the SDK to call the methods that you have previously deployed in the Genezio infrastructure.
 3. You should see the greeting messages.